 A certain amount of brain memory is needed to carry out and plan out daily activities.
-Beyond that, your memory should also be able to assist you in remembering important issues, people, places and things that affect your life, dates and also assist your intelligence level.
+Beyond that, your memory should also be able to assist you in remembering important issues, people, places and things that affect your life, dates and likewise aid your intelligence level.

-Some individuals are blessed with a really good memory which helps them stand out amongst the rest of the crowd.
+Some individuals are blessed with an excellent memory which helps them stand out amongst the rest of the crowd.
 However, it is not impossible for an average person to work on improving his/her memory.
-You will make note that it requires constant practice and hard work to improve the brain memory but it can be done.
+You will make note that it requires constant practice and hard work to improve the brain memory, but it can be done.

 • Engage In Physical Exercise

-It is strange but physical exercise plays a vital role in brain health (…after all the brain is a physical entity).
-A physical exercise helps bring more oxygen and nutrients to your brain, which inevitably can help improve overall brain function.
+It is strange, but physical exercise plays a vital role in brain health (…after all the brain is a physical entity).
+Physical activity helps bring more oxygen and nutrients to your brain, which inevitably can help improve overall brain function.
 Additionally, regular exercise can help increase your alertness and concentration.

 • Engage In Mental Exercise